-Once you get the hang of riding on the roads, cycling's non-impact nature means you can ride as much as your schedule and fitness level allow, says Rutberg.
-But a gradual buildup in distance increases the chance that you'll enjoy cycling and stick with it.
-So commit to a minimum of two weekday rides of 30 to 45 minutes plus a longer pedal on the weekends.
+Once you get the hang of riding on the roads, cycling's low-impact nature means you can ride as much as your schedule and fitness level allow, says Rutberg.
+But it's better to gradually build up distance so that you'll increase the chance that you'll enjoy cycling and stick with it and decrease your risk of injury, soreness and fatigue.

+Commit to a minimum of two weekday rides of 30 to 45 minutes plus a longer pedal on the weekends.
 You can safely add bursts of speed to your workout from the get-go.
 Try working in quick accelerations that last anywhere between 30 seconds to five minutes.
-These doses of speed add a powerful fitness boost and increase the number of calories you'll burn.
+These speed intervals add a powerful fitness boost and increase the number of calories you'll burn.

 To accelerate, increase your cadence.
 When your pedal speed becomes too fast for the gear you're in, shift.
 You can maintain the cadence or repeat the process, depending on how hard you want to ride.

-Work speed bursts and climbing sessions into your midweek rides, but don't worry about them on your longer weekend rides, when the goal is to increase the amount of time you spend in the saddle.
+Another way to build cardiovascular fitness is to climb hills on your bike.
+Conquering an incline also injects strength work into your aerobic ride.
+Work speed bursts and climbing sessions into your midweek rides, but don't worry about them on your longer weekend rides, since the goal of those rides should be to increase the amount of time you spend in the saddle.

 Part of the joy of cycling is ride with others.
 Try joining bike shop or club rides, where you'll meet people and explore new routes as a group.
 But don't get in over your head, says Rutberg.
 Some Saturday morning "world-champ" rides (as they're known in cycling parlance) can be aggressively paced and lead to bruised egos and discouragement for new riders.
 Look for outings tailored to newbies or no-drop rides, which means no one gets left behind.